lovelyqian/NTIRE2025_CDFSOD/README.md

 Link: https://codalab.lisn.upsaclay.fr/competitions/21851

 [**News!**] 25-03-01: We release the [testing datasets](https://drive.google.com/drive/folders/1Pewv7HYacwD5Rrknp5EiAdw8vMbaaFAA?usp=sharing)!
+[**News!**] 25-04-01: Our challenge paper is accepted by NTIRE25 workshop @ CVPR2025.
+[Arxiv Paper]() of the technical report will be released soon 🎉！ TODO

+**Links to the proposed solutions:** 🏆
+- winners of open-source CD-FSOD:
+TODO

+- winners of closed-source CD-FSOD:

+- others:
+TODO

 ## About the Challenge
 In this challenge, we invite researchers and developers to participate in the **Cross-Domain Few-Shot Object Detection (CD-FSOD)** competition.
 The task is to develop and improve methods for few-shot object detection, specifically in cross-domain settings.